 Order – longitudinal studies reveal the order in which things happened, which helps a lot when you’re trying to understand causation.
 For example, if you’re trying to understand whether X causes Y or Y causes X, it’s essential to understand which one comes first (which a cross-sectional study cannot tell you).

 Bias – because longitudinal studies capture current data at multiple points in time, they are at lower risk of recall bias.
 In other words, there’s a lower chance that people will forget an event, or forget certain details about it, as they are only being asked to discuss current matters.

-What are the disadvantages of
+What are the disadvantages of a longitudinal study?

 As you’ve seen, longitudinal studies have some major strengths over cross-sectional studies.
 So why don’t we just use longitudinal studies for everything?
 Well, there are (naturally) some disadvantages to longitudinal studies as well.

 Cost – compared to cross-sectional studies, longitudinal studies are typically substantially more expensive to execute, as they require maintained effort over a long period of time.

 Slow – given the nature of a longitudinal study, it takes a lot longer to pull off than a cross-sectional study.
 This can be months, years or even decades.
 This makes them impractical for many types of research, especially dissertations and theses at Honours and Masters levels (where students have a predetermined timeline for their research)